 Ignazio Angeloni is currently a Member of the Supervisory Board of the European Central Bank.
 He has previously been the Director General Financial Stability, Head of ECB preparation for the SSM, and Adviser to the ECB Executive Board on European financial integration, financial stability and monetary policy.

-Andrea Enria is the first Chairperson of the European Banking Authority (EBA).
-He took up office on 1 March, 2011 and is serving a term of five years.
-He represents the EBA and is responsible for preparing the work of the Board of Supervisors and chairs its meetings as well as those of the Management Board.
+Andrea Enria is the Head of the Supervisory Board of the European Central Bank since 1 January 2019.
+Previously he was the first Chairperson of the European Banking Authority (EBA), having taken up office on 1 March, 2011.
 Prior to taking up this role, Andrea Enria was the Head of the Regulation and Supervisory Policy Department at the Bank of Italy.
 He had previously served as Secretary General of the Committee of European Banking Supervisors (the EBA’s predecessor).
 In the past, he also held the position of Head of Financial Supervision Division at the European Central Bank.
 Before joining the ECB, he worked for several years in the Research Department and in the Supervisory Department of the Bank of Italy.

 Mauro Grande had been Adviser to the Executive Board of the European Central Bank (ECB) since 2012.
 He has worked for the ECB in the area of prudential supervision and financial stability as Head of Division, Director and then Director General, including participation in international bodies (Financial Stability Board, Basel Committee on Banking Supervision) and in the EU Financial Services Committee and European Banking Authority.